 You can download all keywords, that are causing the cannibalization issue, by clicking on the Export selected data button to work with them further in the Excel spreadsheet.
 The report charges 5 credits per keyword to download.

-Website profiler uses data from Marketing Miner’s internal database that gathers information from the click-stream (third party data about user behavior) and Google search results of frequent queries for each market.
+Website Profiler uses data from Marketing Miner’s internal database, which collects information from clickstream (third-party data about user behavior) and Google search results of common queries for each market.

 What to do with the keyword cannibalization report next?